 “No one plants a tree and expects to gain the full benefit in their own lifetime.
 The planting of a tree represents an investment in the future, for the enjoyment of our children and grandchildren”.

-In the year 2000, a special appeal was made to the Society members and other Townspeople, in order to support and finance the planting of a Lime Tree Avenue across Hudson Field, now known by many as the Millenium Field.
+In the year 2000, a special appeal was made to the Society members and other Townspeople, in order to support and finance the planting of a Lime Tree Avenue across Hudson Field, now known by many as the Millennium Field.

 Much to the surprise of many, over £7,000 was raised within weeks from all manner of people.
 Following this wonderful response no fewer than 36 Lime Trees were planted, together with a suitably worded commemorative plaque set on stone within the trees, to the delight of all involved.